gabelivan/wp-asset-clean-up/readme.txt

 == Changelog ==
 = 1.2.4.4 =
-* Updated AJAX calls to work fine within the Dashboard even if mod_security Apache module is enabled as there were some problems on specific servers; Added "Unload on this page" text next to the first checkbox to explain its purpose better
+* Updated AJAX calls to work fine within the Dashboard even if mod_security Apache module is enabled as there were some problems on specific servers
+* Added "Unload on this page" text next to the first checkbox to explain its purpose better
+* Added "WP Remote Post" method to retrieve assets (in case the default "Direct" method doesn't work)
+* Enable/disable asset list loading within the Dashboard (in case one prefers to only have it within the front-end)

 = 1.2.4.3 =
 * Bug Fix: PHP versions < 5.4 triggered errors